Ravnur-Inc/ams-api-replacement-demo-app/sdk-azure-resource-manager-demo/Readme.md

 6. The output of the program will look like this:
 ![image](https://github.com/Ravnur-Inc/ams-migration-demo/assets/73594896/b60d6263-3571-43d1-8d53-ffc23212309d)
 > [!NOTE]
-> A job can stay in Queued state job for a minute.
+> A job can stay in Queued state for a minute.
 The RMS instance is shared so potentially it can take even longer if all VMS are occupied.

 7. Grab a streaming URL and test the playback in a player: https://hlsjs.video-dev.org/demo/ - for HLS